xan105/Mini-Launcher/README.md

 By default, the launcher uses `launcher.json` (you can override it with `--config`).

-Most configuration options are straightforward and self-explanatory, so you should be up and running quickly.
+The configuration is quite flexible, covering everything from process launch parameters to DLL injection and compatibility settings.

+There are a lot of options available but depending on your use case you may only need a small subset of them.

-_Example with Red Alert 3:_
+_let's first see an example with Red Alert 3:_

 ```json
 {